-PRT-6302 is a dual band WiFi 6 router with an updated silicon platform.
-It provides a 2.5 Giga Ethernet WAN port and four Giga Ethernet ports, supporting WiFi 6 (802.11ax) Wireless solution on frequency band of 2.4GHz (4T4R) & 5GHz (4T4R).
-PRT-6302 allows central management (ACS) by following TR-069.
-The core design concept of PRT-6302 is to enhance the user experience on high speed applications with its high power wireless design, so as to provide better coverage and stable WiFi services.
+PRT-6301v2 is a home gateway with an updated silicon platform.
+It provides 5 Giga Ethernet ports and an 802.11ax Wireless solution on 2.4GHz (2T2R) & 5GHz (4T4R) frequency bands.
+PRT-6301v2 allows central management (ACS) by following TR-069.

+The core design concept of PRT-6301v2 is to enhance the user experience on high speed applications with its high power wireless design, so as to provide better coverage and stable Wi-Fi services.